Just out! Reviews coming in - they say it's perfect and who am I to argue! Illustrations, as always, by the fabulous Rosalind Beardshaw

 Yes, it's our girl Lola!
 Look at what amazing company she's in!
 Just wow!

 I feel lucky to have a life 100% dedicated to books -

 I write and edit books for little kids

 I'm best known as the author of the Lulu/Lola books, though I've written over 25 picture books.

-I'm also the publisher at Alanna Books.
+I'm also Editor-at-large at AlannaMax.

-In the US, Lola and Leo
+In the US and Canada, Lola and Leo

-My books are also published by Chicken-House/Scholastic, Barefoot Books, Little Tiger, Annick Press and O'Brien Press.
+My books are also published by Barefoot Books, Chicken-House/Scholastic, Little Tiger, Annick Press and O'Brien Press.

 The Alison Morrison Diversity Award